Skip to Content

 A Group-wide security programme enables the Group to operate safely and within appetite in a rapidly changing environment.
 We have a multi-year Cyber Programme with focuses on data security, secure deployment of cloud solutions, improved access management and continuous improvement of our cyber detect and respond capability.
 Our cyber security framework is ISO 27001 certified1 and our Cyber Security Policy is reviewed annually and made available to all colleagues.

 Our approach is subject to external audit on at least an annual basis, and we conduct third-party vulnerability analysis, including simulated hacker attacks.
 Although the likelihood of a cyber-attack is increasing across industries, we aim to reduce this likelihood through our control framework and minimise any business and customer impacts through appropriate cyber resilience planning and testing.
 Our incident response plans are tested on at least an annual basis.
-We have had no significant cyber-related incidents directly impacting Phoenix Group in 2023.

 1. For employees, systems, data and processes for collecting data, processing payments, administration of workplace pension and benefits schemes from our Standard Life House office.

+Our Code forms an important part of our employment contracts terms and conditions.
 The Group Board has overall responsibility for our Code, but all colleagues are responsible for complying with it.
 We provide an annual computer-based training module which contains a copy of our Code that colleagues are asked to read and then complete an attestation to confirm their understanding and compliance.
-This raises awareness and educates colleagues on a wide range of good ethical business practices and regulatory conduct standards they must adhere to.
-We take breaches of our Code very seriously and they could result in disciplinary action, including dismissal and/or the reduction or recovery of remuneration.
+This raises awareness and educates colleagues on a wide range of good ethical business practices and regulatory conduct standards that they must adhere to, and it supports them to deliver good outcomes for our customers.

 The Group promotes an open and supportive culture where all individuals are encouraged to speak up about any concerns they may have within our business.
 We have zero tolerance for the detrimental treatment of individuals who raise concerns.